Dutch Royals attend Remembrance and Liberation Day

 On May 4, Queen Beatrix accompanied by Prince of Orange and Princess Maxima attended a remembrance ceremony at the Nieuwe Kerk in Amsterdam.
 Then took place the wreath-laying ceremony at the World War II Memorial at the monument in Dam Square.

 The same day, Princess Margriet, Professor Pieter van Vollenhoven and Prince Pieter-Christiaan were in Rhenen to attend the commemorative military ceremony at the military field of honour for professional soldiers and conscripts who have fallen for the Kingdom since 1940.

 On May 5, Liberation Day, Prince Willem Alexander attended the official launch of the National Celebration of Liberation in the province of Brabant.
 The event took palce at the Great Church in Breda, in the presence of the German President, Joachim Gauck.

-In the evening the Queen, along with the President Gauck and his wife, was present at the traditional concert in occasion of the closing celebration of National Liberation, at the Amstel River in Amsterdam.Filed under Dutch Royals
+In the evening the Queen, along with the President Gauck and his wife, was present at the traditional concert in occasion of the closing celebration of National Liberation, at the Amstel River in Amsterdam.Filed under The Netherlands

-Tagged Germany, King Willem-Alexander, Liberation Day, President Gauck, Prince Pieter-Christiaan, Princess Beatrix, Princess Margriet, Prof. Pieter van Vollenhoven, Queen Máxima, Remembrance Day, World War II.
+Tagged Germany, King Willem-Alexander of The Netherlands, Liberation Day, President Gauck of Germany, Prince Pieter-Christiaan of Orange-Nassau, Princess Beatrix of the Netherlands, Princess Margriet of the Netherlands, Prof. Pieter van Vollenhoven, Queen Máxima of the Netherlands, Remembrance Day, World War II.